Skip to Content

 elk

-The mule deer is indigenous to western North America; it is named for its ears, which are large like the mule’s.
-Two subspecies of mule deer are grouped into the black-tailed deer.
-The elk or wapiti is one of the largest species within the deer family, Cervidae, and one of the largest terrestrial mammals in North America.
+The mule deer, native to western North America, earns its name from its distinctive ears, resembling those of a mule.
+Two subspecies of mule deer fall under the category of black-tailed deer.
+On the other hand, the elk or wapiti, a member of the deer family (Cervidae), stands as one of the largest species within this family and holds the distinction of being one of the largest terrestrial mammals in North America.

 Bighorn Sheep